-Paul Hebert was interviewed by a staff member at the Society for Incentive Travel Excellence about the difference between incentives and recognition, but also about the performance behaviors you need to analyze before applying them.
-He dials in on the importance of discovering “the why” that supports those tactics.
-Knowing this will be different for every organization and taking the time to understand what drives desired behaviors will guide the strategies and tactics required to thrive.
-Read on for the interview.
+There is a difference between incentives and recognition, and there are performance behaviors you need to analyze before applying each.
+Discover “the why” that supports those tactics; knowing this will be different for every organization and taking the time to understand what drives desired behaviors will guide the strategies and tactics required to thrive.

 The Difference Between Recognition and Incentives

 Recognition is like the gutters in the bowling alley.
 If you keep the ball between those two sides – you’ll score points.
 In other words, recognition represents fixed and constant parts of your organization.
 Recognition should attack those things you hope never change – behaviors, values, and attitudes like honesty, ethics, mission, and value.
 As long as you stay between the gutters of these things, recognition is a powerful tool.

 Incentive, on the other hand, is represented by the arrows on the floor of that bowling alley.
 You use the arrows to guide your direction.
 In other words, you apply specific interventions to desired outcomes.

 But determining whether your organization needs recognition or incentive is a tactical discussion.
 Before you get to tactics, you want to ask a key question: What drives performance in your organization?

 It often seems that organizations are looking for that “silver bullet” to drive engagement or retention – but there really isn’t a simple formula to follow.
 Every organization and culture requires its own set of strategies and tactics to drive behaviors, performance, and results.